pedromonad/pedromonad/README.md

 I am a hard-working and passionate developer who constantly tries to improve my skills and is ready to solve any challenges.

-Recognizing the need to understand more about the business rules I am involved in, I expanded my expertise to backend technologies, particularly NodeJS and .NET (C#), PHP, and Java.
+Recognizing the need to understand more about the business rules I am involved in, I expanded my expertise to backend technologies, particularly NodeJS, .NET (C#), PHP, and Java.

 My passion is learning new things 💝